Petlja/PetljaPg/README.rst

 PygameBg - Pygame Toolbox for Beginners by Petlja
 =================================================

-PygameBg is a small Python package aimed to reduces boilerplate code in simple Pygame programs, primarily initialization code and main loop.
+PygameBg is a small Python package aimed to reduce boilerplate code in simple Pygame programs, primarily initialization code and main loop.

 PygamePg should make Pygame learning curve more gradual for beginner programmers, but without losing focus from the pure Pygame API.